nasiratif/itc-win/README.md

 # Contributions
 I decided to open-source this program so that anyone can contribute to it, like fixing bugs, adding more texts and fine-tuning my sloppy code :).
 It is programmed entirely in C++.

-To setup the ITC source, you'll require Visual Studio 2019, and add an `include` and `lib` folder in the project directory with the SFML files inside (https://www.sfml-dev.org/download.php).
+To setup the ITC source, you'll need Visual Studio (2022 preferably), and add an `include` and `lib` folder in the project directory with the SFML files inside (https://www.sfml-dev.org/download.php).

 The Inno Setup source is also included (you will need to change the directories inside however).